-- acquisition of Goodtech Ltd: - on 30 March 2014, the Group acquired 100% of the equity instruments of Goodtech Ltd ('Goodtech'), a Brisbane based business, thereby obtaining control.
+- on 30 March 2015, the Group acquired 100% of the equity instruments of Goodtech Ltd ('Goodtech'), a Brisbane based business, thereby obtaining control.
 The acquisition was made to enhance the Group's position in the retail market for computer and telecommunications hardware in Australia.
 Goodtech is a significant business in Australia in the Group's targeted market.
-The cost of the acquisition was \$16.06m which was settled in cash. - disposal of Highstreet Ltd: - on 30 September 2014, the Group disposed of its 100% equity interest in its subsidiary, Highstreet Ltd. The subsidiary was classified as held for sale in the 2013 financial statements.
-There was a loss on disposal of \$29,000.

-• issue of share capita -------------------------
+The cost of the acquisition was \$16.06m which was settled in cash. - disposal of Highstreet Ltd: - on 30 September 2015, the Group disposed of its 100% equity interest in its subsidiary, Highstreet Ltd. The subsidiary was classified as held for sale in the 2013 financial statements.
+There was a loss on disposal of \$29,000. - issue of share capital: - on 30 September 2015, the Group issued 1,500,000 shares as part of its capital raising program which resulted in proceeds of \$16.7m, each share has the same terms and conditions as the existing ordinary shares.

+CA 300(1)(a)

+Dividends

+In respect of the current year, a fully franked interim dividend of \$3,000,000 (25c per share) was paid on 30 September 2015 (2014: \$Nil).

+CA 300(1)(b)

+In addition to the interim dividend and since the end of the financial year, Directors have declared a fully franked final dividend of \$6,885,000 (50c per share) to be paid on 15 April 2016 (2014: \$Nil).

+CA 299(1)(d)

+Events arising since the end of the reporting period

+Apart from the final dividend declared, there are no other matters or circumstances that have arisen since the end of the year that have significantly affected or may significantly affect either:

+- the entity's operations in future financial years - the results of those operations in future financial years; or - the entity's state of affairs in future financial years

+CA 299(1)(e)

+Likely developments

-on 30 September 2014, the Group issued 1,500,000 shares as part of its capital raising program which resulted in proceeds of \$16.7m, each share has the same terms and conditions as the existing ordinary shares.
-CA 300(1)(a) Dividends In respect of the current year, a fully franked interim dividend of \$3,000,000 (25c per share) was paid on 30 September 2014 (2013: \$Nil).
-CA 300(1)(b) In addition to the interim dividend and since the end of the financial year, Directors have declared a fully franked final dividend of \$6,885,000 (50c per share) to be paid on 15 April 2015 (2013: \$Nil).
-CA 299(1)(d) Events arising since the end of the reporting period Apart from the final dividend declared, there are no other matters or circumstances that have arisen since the end of the year that have significantly affected or may significantly affect either: • the Entity's operations in future financial years • the results of those operations in future financial years; or • the Entity's state of affairs in future financial years.
-CA 299(1)(e) Likely developments Based on the expected growth in online sales, as predicted by a number of prominent economic commentators, and the demand from customers for the latest technology, we expect significant increase in online sales for next few years.
-We have a number of strategies to benefit from this growth, including: • upgrading our online sales portal • further expanding our distribution networks • further reducing manufacturing costs; and
+Based on the expected growth in online sales, as predicted by a number of prominent economic commentators, and the demand from customers for the latest technology, we expect significant increase in online sales for next few years.
+We have a number of strategies to benefit from this growth, including:

+- upgrading our online sales portal

+- further expanding our distribution networks

+- further reducing manufacturing costs; and

-• a strong marketing campaign.
+- a strong marketing campaign